qownnotes/web-companion/README.md

       [QOwnNotes Web Companion browser extension](https://docs.qownnotes.org/en/latest/getting-started/browser-extension/)
 - creating a new note (only text) from the **current selection** by right-clicking it
     - this is scriptable in QOwnNotes
-- creating a new note from the content of the **current webpage** by right-clicking on the page
+- creating a new note from the content of the **current web page** by right-clicking on the page
-    - the html will be converted to markdown and images of the page will be downloaded (might take a while)
+    - the HTML will be converted to Markdown and images of the page will be downloaded (might take a while)
     - this is scriptable in QOwnNotes
 - creating a new note with a **screenshot** of the visible part of the current webpage by right-clicking on the page
 - you can change the server socket port in the extension *Option page*